Homological stability for automorphism groups: Examples

-The above gives an identification of this simplicial complex $S_n(A,X)$ in the present case with the arc complex denoted $A(S;\{*\},(p_1,\dots,p_n))$ in \cite{HatWah10}.
+The above gives an identification of this simplicial complex $S_n(A,X)$ in the present case with the arc complex denoted $A(\widetilde S;\{*\},\Lambda)$ in \cite{HatWah10}, where $\Lambda$ is the set of centres of the discs glued onto $S$ to form $\widetilde S$.
 A connectivity bound for that complex is computed in that paper:

-\begin{lem}\cite[Prop 7.2]{HatWah10} For $X=(S^1\x [0,1],I)$ the cylinder and $A$ any object in $\U\M_2$ (or equivalently $\U\cB_2$), we have that $S_n^{\U\M_2}(A,X)\cong S_n^{\U\cB_2}(A,X)$ is $(n-2)$-connected. \end{lem}
+\begin{lem}\cite[Prop.~7.2]{HatWah10} For $X=(S^1\x [0,1],I)$ the cylinder and $A$ any object in $\U\M_2$ (or equivalently $\U\cB_2$), we have that $S_n^{\U\M_2}(A,X)\cong S_n^{\U\cB_2}(A,X)$ is $(n-2)$-connected. \end{lem}

-(The complex $S_n(A,X)$ is actually contractible when $A=D^2$ by \cite[Thm 2.48]{Dam13} or \cite[Thm 3.2]{HatVoginfinity}, but this does not improve our stability results.)
+(The complex $S_n(A,X)$ is actually contractible when $A=D^2$ by \cite[Thm.~2.48]{Dam13} or \cite[Prop.~3.2]{HatVoginfinity}, but this does not improve our stability results.)
 Now, the semi-simplicial set $W_n(A,X)_\bullet= W_n^{\U\M_2}(A,X)_\bullet=W_n^{\cB_2}(A,X)_\bullet$ satisfies condition (B) of Section \ref{sec:SxCxSSets}, as any simplex of $S_n(A,X)=S_n^{\U\M_2}(A,X)=S_n^{\cB_2}(A,X)$ has a canonical ordering of its vertices induced by the local orientation of the surfaces near the parameterised interval in their boundary.
 Thus $\vert W_n(A, X)_\bullet \vert$ is homeomorphic to $S_n(A,X)$, so is also $(n-2)$-connected.

 When $X=(S^1\x [0,1],I)$ and $A=(S,J)$ as above, we have that

 is the mapping class group of $S$ punctured $n$ times fixing $\del_0S$, while, under the additional assumption that $S$ has a single boundary component,